seeess1/seeess1.github.io/data-and-tennis.md

 <br>
 ## Bageled NYC

 I'm working with a creative partner on a project called [Bageled NYC](https://www.bageled.nyc/), where we print and sell bagel-inspired grips for tennis rackets (in tennis, a score of 6-0 is also called a "bagel").
 I've worked on everything from production sourcing to social media outreach.
-One of my main projects was to create our website, which has steadily evolved and now includes [a fun leaderboard](https://bageled.nyc/bagel-race) showing which pro tennis players currently have the most bagels on tour:
+One of my main projects was to create our website, which has steadily evolved and now includes [a fun leaderboard](https://bageled.nyc/bagel-race) showing which pro tennis players have the most bagels on tour:
 <br>
 <br>
 <a href="https://datastudio.google.com/reporting/02761227-2cfd-48d6-91e4-5b261788ef62">